RHIT-CSSE/csse332/labs/cow/index.md

 The final case we would like to take care of is the case of `copyout` in `kernel/vm.c`. `copyout` is a function that copies bytes of data from the kernel address space to the user's address space.
-When a process calls `copyout` on a shared cow page, it must first create allocate a new page and copy it before it can write to it.
+When a process calls `copyout` on a shared cow page, it must first allocate a new page and copy it before it can write to it.
 However, it will not go through the same page fault mechanism that we implemented in the previous steps since `copyout` is usually called in kernel space, and thus has a different trap handler.
 To simplify things, we will directly modify `copyout`'s source code to handle cow pages.

 To complete this lab, modify the source code for `copyout` to handle cow pages before writing to them.
-Your code will look very much similar to the code you used in step 3.
-In a nutshell, what the source code of `copyout` is copying date from the kernel space to the user space page by page.
-For each page to copy, the code will first find `pa0`, which the address of the physical frame to write to, and then calls `memmove` to copy the data from the kernel frames to the user's frame.
+Your code will look very much similar to the code you used in step 2.
+In a nutshell, the source code of `copyout` is copying data from the kernel space to the user space page by page.
+For each page to copy, the code will first find `pa0`, which is the address of the physical frame to write to, and then calls `memmove` to copy the data from the kernel frames to the user's frame.
 Your code must reside after the line `va0 = PGROUNDDOWN(dstva);` and it should set the appropriate value for `pa0`.

 > Hint: In the case where the virtual page to copy to is not a cow page, you simply need to set `pa0 = walkaddr(pagetable, va0);`.